hugodiz/TextUtilsDNA/README.md

 High-performance text wrangling and fuzzy lookup functions for Excel, powered by .NET via ExcelDNA

 **LSDLOOKUP:** takes a column of lookup_values and retrieves the K closest matches to each lookup_value, as found in a lookup_array, where "closest" means "least typos", and the "number of typos" is the Levenshtein distance between 2 text strings (check out the wikipedia page for Levenshtein Distance if unfamiliar).
 Searches may be narrowed down in 3 possible ways simultaneously:
-- by defining a maximum allowed Levenshtein Distance in matches
+- by defining a maximum allowed Levenshtein Distance
 - by requiring matches to exhibit a regular expression pattern P (a P positive filter, if you will)
 - by requiring matches to NOT exhibit a regular expression pattern Q (a negative Q filter, if you wil)